matthew1000/gstreamer-cheat-sheet/rtmp.md

 ---

-Can we work out why a bad RTMP brings down the other mix?
+TODO - Can we work out why a bad RTMP brings down the other mix?

 ```
 export QUEUE="queue max-size-time=0 max-size-bytes=0 max-size-buffers=0"